PhyPlan: Learning To Plan Tasks with Generalizable and Rapid Physical Reasoning for Embodied Manipulation

 Slide Task

-Robot trains to use pendulum object present in the environment to slide the puck to the goal
+Robot trains to use the pendulum object present in the environment to slide the puck to the goal

 The following five trials represent the robot eventually sliding the puck to reach the goal by aligning the pendulum and using physical skills like hitting and sliding.